 Information to Collect From Every Bail Applicant

 Editor's note: This article was written by industry professional and guest contributor Jason Pollock.
 The views and opinions in this article are of the author and do not reflect the views of AboutBail.
-If you are interested in becomeing a guest contributor, send an email to [email protected]
+If you are interested in becoming a guest contributor, please contact us.

 As long as you can verify that it is true, the more information you gather about a bail applicant, the better off you will be.
 If you determine that an applicant has lied to you about their identifiers or any other pertinent information, that deception could imply their intent to breach the Terms & Conditions set forth in the application for bail and other bond contract forms, including the intent to fail to appear in court.

 You should always collect the following information from every single applicant, specifically to help prevent the client from jumping bail:

 Ask applicants how they heard about your company.
 This will give you great insight as to how your advertising and marketing is working or failing for your company.
 You’ll also get a better idea as to where you should invest your marketing dollars in the future.

 Obtain the first, middle and last name of every applicant.
 If you have ever had the challenge of searching for someone who has a common first and last name, but you don’t have their middle name, any of their identifiers, or any other good information about them, then you know exactly the difficulty that I’m talking about.
 A middle name can be an identifier and will help you to weed out many of the “non-possibles.”
 It can also serve to help you narrow down your search a bit.

 Find out exactly when and where the applicant was born.
 As far as the place of birth goes, find out the city and state where the applicant was born.
 If the applicant was born outside of the United States, find out the city, region, and country where the applicant was born.
 Many government records, especially criminal court records, are maintained by the subject’s name and date of birth, and you will need this information to conduct searches of those government records.